Lyapunov-Based Stabilization and Control of the Stochastic Schrodinger Equation: Extended stochastic Lyapunov theory

-\end{proof} In the rest of this paper the coefficient of $dt$ will be denoted by ${L_{d\left| \psi \right\rangle }}V(\left| \psi \right\rangle )$ or ${L}V(\left| \psi \right\rangle )$. \begin{remark} The previous theorem presnets the stochastic increment of $V(\left| \psi \right\rangle )$.
-This increment is evaluated by keeping terms up to $O(dt)$ which is acceptable since $dt\rightarrow 0$.
-Also, for the complex functions with directional gradients not satisfying \ref{110}, one can derive \ref{EITO}in the second order approximation and is applicable as $dt\rightarrow 0$. \end{remark} For the considering Lyapunov function \ref{LYAP}, with directional gradients in \ref{DG}, one may deduce that the stochastic increment of $V(\left| \psi \right\rangle )$ regardin to the SSE defined by \ref{SSE} and driven by control field in \ref{HU} has the following form:
+\end{proof} In the rest of this paper, the coefficient of $dt$ will be denoted by ${L_{d\left| \psi \right\rangle }}V(\left| \psi \right\rangle )$ or ${L}V(\left| \psi \right\rangle )$. \begin{remark} The previous theorem presents the stochastic increment of $V(\left| \psi \right\rangle )$.
+This increment is evaluated by keeping terms up to $O(dt)$, which is reasonable since $dt\rightarrow 0$.
+Also, for the complex functions with directional gradients not satisfying (\ref{110}), one can derive (\ref{EITO}) in the second order approximation, which is valid as $dt\rightarrow 0$. \end{remark} For the Lyapunov function (\ref{LYAP}), with directional gradients in (\ref{DG}), one may deduce that the stochastic increment of $V(\left| \psi \right\rangle )$ regarding the SSE defined by (\ref{SSE}) and driven by the control field in (\ref{HU}) has the following form:

-Based on the proposed mathematical backgroud, in the next sections, main results on the stability of quantum trajectories are presented.
+Based on the proposed mathematical background, in the following sections, main results on the stability of quantum trajectories are presented.